MIKE OLDFIELD in the 80s

 Taurus 3 is a track from Mike Oldfield's eighth studio album Crises.
-The video (sorry about the quality but it is an old home recording from the 80s) features Mike playing an acoustic version of Taurus 3 on breakfast TV, and also some other tracks, too.
+The final video in the playlist at the top of this page (sorry about the quality but it is an old home recording from the 80s) features Mike playing an acoustic version of Taurus 3 on breakfast TV, and also some other tracks, too.
 He gets asked some rather ridiculous questions from Anne Diamond, who gets some pretty sharp answers from Mike Oldfield - intriguing stuff and so funny to watch Mike's responses!

 Released on 27th May 1983, Crises peaked at #6 in the UK.
 Side One of the Crises album featured the title track which lasted for over 20 minutes and featured a small amount of vocals by Oldfield himself.